STAFF & TRUSTEES

 Meet our staff & trustees

 “I joined The Family Centre in January 2021, I’m passionate about supporting children, young people and their families living with deafness.
 When I saw the job vacancy, I knew I had to apply.
 I really wanted to play a part in helping The Family Centre achieve its aims.
 I have three children; my youngest daughter Gwen has a bilateral severe sensorineural hearing loss.
-Gwen currently attends our local comprehensive school, is an outgoing young lady who enjoys being part of The Family Centre”
+Gwen currently attends our local comprehensive school, is an outgoing young lady who also enjoys being part of The Family Centre”

 TRUSTEES